-Allego is an early stage company with a history of operating losses, and expects to incur significant expenses and continuing losses for the near term and medium term.
+Allego is a company with a history of operating losses, and expects to incur significant expenses in the near term and medium term.

-Allego incurred a net loss of $\notin 110.3$ million and $\notin 305.3$ million for the years ended December 31, 2023 and December 31, 2022, respectively, and as of December 31, 2023, Allego had total equity of approximately $\notin 79.3$ million.
+Allego incurred a net loss of $\notin$ 44.6 million and $\notin$ 110.3 million for the years ended December 31, 2024 and December 31, 2023, respectively, and as of December 31, 2024, Allego had total negative equity of approximately $\notin$ 97.9 million.
 Allego believes it will continue to incur net losses for the near term.
-Even if it achieves profitability, there can be no assurance that it will be able maintain profitability in the future.
+Even if it achieves profitability, there can be no assurance that it will be able to maintain profitability in the future.
 Allego's potential profitability is particularly dependent upon the continued adoption of electric vehicles ("EVs") by consumers in Europe, which may occur at a slower pace than anticipated or may not occur at all.
 This continued adoption may depend upon continued support from regulatory programs and in each case, the use of Allego chargers and Allego services may be at much lower levels than Allego currently anticipates.